moodle-an-hochschulen/moodle-local_profilecohort/README.md

 This plugin provides a mapping from custom user profile fields to cohorts.
 If you are looking for a mapping from custom user profile fields to system roles, you might want to look at local_cohortrole as a companion plugin.

 local_cohortrole is maintained by Paul Holden and published on https://moodle.org/plugins/local_cohortrole.
-The development of this plugin and local_cohortrole is not synchronized in any way, we just want to recommend it as a solution approach as we are using both plugins in combination in production.
+The development of this plugin and local_cohortrole is not related or synchronized in any way, we just want to recommend it as a solution approach as we are using both plugins in combination in production.

 Theme support